Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-Myrrh is a secretion product of the myrrh bush.
-It is formed in the resin ducts in the bark and is formed as a liquid gum resin either spontaneously or when you break the bark of the shrub.
-In air, the resin then solidifies in irregular, orange-brown pieces.
-To obtain the myrrh, the bark is cut after the rainy season from June to August and the hardened myrrh is collected.
-The commercially available drug comes from collections in the Sudan, Yemen, Eritrea and Somalia.
+Myrrh is the exudate of the myrrh bush.
+It is formed in resin ducts in the bark and exudes as a liquid gum resin, either spontaneously or after damage to the bark.
+When exposed to air, the resin solidifies into irregular, orange-brown pieces.
+To obtain the myrrh, the bark is cut after the rainy season from June to August, and the hardened myrrh resin is collected.

 Constituents of the herbal drug